jessebmiller/rust-in-the-canyon/test-doc.md

   * Is the State of Law known by most people or just a few?
 Are they generally respected, feared, or mocked?
 Are members in positions of power in most places, just a few, or none at all?
-  * Are there any outlaw gangs known by most people or just a few?
+  * Are there any outlaw gangs known by most people?
 Are they generally respected, feared, or mocked?
 Are members in positions of power in most places, just a few, or none at all?

 3. Decide how much technology and infrastructure has been rediscovered or reinvented (or newly invented even).